ayushm-agrawal/ayushm-agrawal/README.md

 ![Image](./header.png)

-- 🔭 I’m currently working on various publications related to Computer Vision and Natural Language Processing
+- 🔭 I’m working on various publications related to Computer Vision and Natural Language Processing
 - 🌱 I’m currently learning NLP, React
 - 👯 I’m looking to collaborate on any ML/DL research